Poomagal Oorvalam: Production

-It was reported that the actor Prashanth was badly hurt on his face, while he took part in a stunt scene.
-A sharp iron rod hit him on his face and he was hurt on his left cheek and immediately had three stitches on this wound from a local hospital.
+It was reported that the actor Prashanth was badly hurt on his face, while he took part in a stunt scene; a sharp iron rod hit him on his face and he was hurt on his left cheek and immediately had three stitches on this wound from a local hospital.
 Further reports claimed that he was set to travel to London to partake in cosmetic surgery to avoid scarring.
-The issue was later reported to be exaggerated, with Prashanth citing that he had a minor injury and that the media blew the incident out of proportion.
+The issue was later reported to be exaggerated, with Prashanth clarifying he had a minor injury and the media blew the incident out of proportion.

 Soundtrack

-The film score and the soundtrack were composed by Siva.
-The soundtrack, released in 1999, features 6 tracks.
+The soundtrack was composed by Siva.

-Reception
+Critical reception

-K. N. Vijiyan of New Straits Times gave the film a mixed review.
+K. N. Vijiyan of New Straits Times gave the film a mixed review, calling the songs as hindrances to the plot, but praised the performances of Prashanth and Rambha.
 D. S. Ramanujam from The Hindu wrote: "Fun-laden situations and humor course along at a brisk pace in Supergood Films’ Poomagal Oorvalam.
 Debutant director Mathuravan, who has written the story, dialogue and screenplay, structures his narration in an enjoyable way.
 For Prasanth, the hero, it is another proof of his caliber, be it pouring out emotions, without overdoing it, carrying with subtlety the lighter moments or dancing comfortably".
-Sandya Krishnan from Indolink wrote, "Watch it for the comedy, if not for anything else".